Metaswitch/clearwater-readthedocs/Cacti.md

 -   the search box, which matches on graph name
 -   the thumbnail view checkbox, which gets you many more graphs on screen
--   the auto-refresh interval, configured on the settings panel
+-   the auto-refresh interval, configured on the settings panel (the default is 5 minutes, so if you're looking for a more responsive UI, you'll need to set a smaller value)
 -   CSV export, achievable via the icon on the right of the graph.